-When in EBL, you can click a title and view a book online as you always have been able to do.
-But now you can also download the majority of EBL books to ereader devices and will see a download button next to EBL books available for download.
+When in Ebook Central, you can click a title and view a book online as you always have been able to do.
+But now you can also download the majority of EBC books to ereader devices.
+You will see a download button next to EBC books available for download.

-In order to download, you need to first access EBL through the library website, then be logged into your own personal EBL account, which you can create in EBL.
+In order to download, you need to click the link on the library website, then log into your Ebook Central using your StarID.
 When you click to download a title, you will be asked if you want to download a section, like a chapter or page range or the whole book.
 In either case, you will need to know enough about your ereader or tablet to transfer the book or section of a book – usually over a USB data cable.

-Downloading a section or chapter as a PDF (up to 40 pages, easiest, lasts forever, works on all devices, including the Kindle)
+Downloading a section or chapter as a PDF (easiest option, lasts forever, works on all devices, including the Kindle)